eerwitt/node-match-maker/README.md

 		-> /controllers			#controller for business logic
-		-> /views				#format for the data being returned for each request -> packages.json			#npm packages required to run project -> Gemfile					#any required ruby gems used by the project
+		-> /views				#format for the data being returned for each request -> packages.json			#npm packages required to run project

 ---